coletdjnz/saa/README.md

     - "--twitch-disable-hosting"
 ```

-For now the way to run this is simply
+For now, the way to run this is simply

     python3 stream_auto_archiver/run.py